 #3 – Beau Vallon Beach

 What to do there: Always wanted to go jet skiing or waterskiing?
 Now’s your chance!
 Water sports are definitely what to do in Seychelles if you want to tick something off your bucket list.
 Prefer something more relaxed?
 Just sunbathe or paddle in the calm, warm waters, and look out to Silhoutte Island.
 If just seeing Silhouette Island from Beau Vallon Beach isn’t enough, it is possible to take a day trip out to the Marine Park.
 It’s about 30km off Mahé’s west coast.
+Be careful, though, because as far as safety in Seychelles goes, the sea can be rough here.

 #4 – Victoria